CUSTOM DUTIES AND TAXES

 How are duties and taxes calculated?

-Whether a shipment is a gift or not, it must still go through an import procedure as determined by customs law in the destination country.
+Whether a shipment is a gift or not, it must still go through an import procedure determined by Customs law in the destination country.
 The shipment is cleared through customs based on the origin country, value and quantity.

 The calculation of duties depends on the assessable value of a dutiable shipment.
 For the purpose of this calculation, dutiable goods are given a classification code that is known as the Harmonized System code.
 This system has been assigned by the World Customs Organization and continues to evolve.